apache/doris-website/docs/lakehouse/multi-catalog/hive.md

 - `"yarn.resourcemanager.principal" = "your_principal"`: The principal of Yarn Resource Manager, which can be found in `yarn-site.xml`.
 - `"hive.metastore.kerberos.principal" = "your_principal"`: The principal of the Hive metastore.
 Can be found in `hive-site.xml`.

+> Note: Suggest to use `kinit -kt your_principal /path/to/your_keytab` 以及 `klist -k /path/to/your_keytab` to get the ticket or check its validation.

 Examples are as follows:

 ```sql